Pydantic AI

 Tool Span

-All incoming traces will now be evaluated using metrics from your metric collection.
+All incoming traces and spans will now be evaluated using metrics from your metric collection.

-You can view evals on Confident AI by clicking on the link in the output printed in the console.
+You can view eval results on Confident AI by clicking on the link printed in the console.